gatsbyjs/gatsby/docs/tutorial/part-two/index.md

 What we're seeing here is the default CSS Typography.js produces.
 We can easily customize it, however.
 Let's do that.

-In your site, create a new directory at `src/utils` (hint: in code editors, creating a new directory looks like creating a new folder).
-In that directory, create a file named
+In your site, create a new directory at `src/utils`.
+In that directory, create a file named `typography.js`.
-`typography.js`.
 In that file, add the following code.

 ```javascript